 Note: The native web app is only accessible through Google Chrome so be sure to add Google Chrome to the home screen or as a hidden app.

-Template Mode is the fully customizable mode of Workspace ONE Launcher.
+Template Mode is a customizable mode of Workspace ONE Launcher.
 You can add apps, images, text, and other layout settings to customize a device locked down in kiosk mode with Template Mode.
-Common use cases are hospital waiting rooms, cabs, restaurants, and filing forms.

 Template Mode Settings- Basic Properties